 Roommate Rule 5: Cut the stress, and just join Common!
 We’ll take care of it all.

+If finding a new roommate or a fitting residence life seems like a headache, consider joining Common.
 Every Common home has community spaces, perfect for a potluck meal, movie night, or book club.
-Additionally, the rent covers utilities so you don’t have to worry about dividing bills, your household essentials, and weekly cleaning of shared spaces by our professional teams.
+Additionally, the monthly rent covers utilities so you don’t have to worry about dividing bills, your household essentials, and weekly cleaning of shared spaces by our professional teams.
 No pesky errands.
 No roommate conflict or drama.
 Schedule a tour to find your home!

 View this post on Instagram